Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What steps were involved with obtaining a visa?
 Did you find it difficult or easy?

-The two working holiday visas were pretty easy, the student visa was mediocre, I think I had to do a medical check but can’t remember for sure.
-De facto and permanent residency were very VERY hard, expensive and a LOT of work!
+The two working holiday visas were pretty easy.
+The student visa was mediocre — I think I had to do a medical check, but can’t remember for sure.
+The de facto and permanent residency were very VERY hard, expensive and a LOT of work!

 How did you set up a bank account?
 Did you face any difficulties in Australia?

-I just went to the Commonwealth Bank and did it, no trouble.
+I just went to the Commonwealth Bank and did it without any trouble.

-How did you find accommodation?
-Was it easy/hard?
+How did you find somewhere to live?
+Was it easy or hard?

-I think I found accommodation on GumTree and I lived and worked with a family.
-It took some work but it wasn’t too terrible.
+I think I found somewhere to live on GumTree, and I lived and worked with a family.
+It took some work, but it wasn’t too terrible.
 Then I lived in university housing when I studied.